henron1/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+Serverside routing initiates a page reload when it renders a new HTML body every time new data is requested.
+Client side data returns everything the page needs on the initial request and then loads the specific json when requested.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Post Update Delete Get
 - [ ] Mention three tools we can use to make AJAX requests.
+Jquery Axios and Fetch.

 ## Project Set Up